 When it comes to cultivating strong relationships with candidates, putting effort into creating positive experiences is only half the battle.
 Candidates must also feel that they’ve formed a connection with your brand and your hiring team, or else you’ve created no candidate relationship at all.

-Stop making assumptions on candidate relationships and start gathering genuine insights with candidate experience surveys.
-Your candidates will thank you for it.
+Stop making assumptions about your relationships with candidates and start gathering genuine insights with candidate experience surveys.
+(Your candidates will thank you for it.)

-If you want to understand the ins and outs of each candidate’s experience, we’ve got you covered.
+If you want to understand the ins and outs of each candidate’s experience, GoodTime’s interview scheduling software’s got you covered.

-Learn how GoodTime Hire’s new feature, Candidate Pulse, gathers invaluable insights to take the candidate relationship to the next level.
+Learn how Hire’s new feature, Candidate Pulse, gathers invaluable candidate insights to take the candidate relationship to the next level.